View your shopping cart.

 More Info

-This "brutally powerful, mesmerizing story" (People) is an unflinchingly look into the abyss of slavery, from the acclaimed Nobel Prize winner.
+PULITZER PRIZE WINNER - NEW YORK TIMES BESTSELLER - This "powerful, mesmerizing story" (People) is an unflinching look into the abyss of slavery, from the acclaimed Nobel Prize winner.
+With an afterword by the author and a new introduction by Honorée Fanonne Jeffers.

 Sethe was born a slave and escaped to Ohio, but eighteen years later she is still not free.
 Sethe has too many memories of Sweet Home, the beautiful farm where so many hideous things happened.
 And Sethe's new home is haunted by the ghost of her baby, who died nameless and whose tombstone is engraved with a single word: Beloved.